 Children attending the extended day program who are to be picked up at 3:10 may be retrieved from lower school dismissal site.
 All other extended care students may be picked up from Wiley Hall.
 All extended day students will be accompanied by a caregiver until they are picked up.
 Children who have not been collected at the end of extended day will be accompanied to the administrative office to wait for their parents.

 The extended day program does not offer lunch to participants at this time.
 Packed lunches from home should be in containers clearly marked with the child’s name and the date.
 Warm foods should be heated at home and sent in a thermos.
 Unused food will be returned for parents to see (It’s always nice to know what actually went “down the hatch”).
 Also, it is necessary to pack a water bottle for your child and an afternoon snack.
 In the event that a small person forgets/does not have a packed lunch, one will be provided.

-As rest time is part of the extended day program, children will need their own, wipeable tri-fold rest mat (available at Walmart) and a small fleece blanket, no pillows.
+As rest time is part of the extended day program, children will need their own, wipeable tri-fold rest mat (available through amazon) and two small fleece blankets (or a crib sheet and blanket), no pillows.
 These should be clearly marked with the owner’s name.
 Soft toys are also acceptable snooze-assistance.
 Each child’s nap equipment is kept in a separate bag.
 Parents take blankets home to be washed each Friday.

 Extended day programs are encouraged to share information with parents regarding safe sleep practices and sudden infant death syndrome.
 Current research recommends that infants sleep on their backs without extraneous bedding, bumpers, or pillows.